simon-weber/gmusicapi/docs/source/usage.rst

 If you're upgrading from a date-versioned release (eg ``2013.03.04``), do ``$ pip uninstall gmusicapi; pip install gmusicapi`` instead.

-To upload anything other than mp3s, you're going to need `Libav's avconv <http://libav.org/avconv.html>`__ installed and in your system path, along with at least libmp3lame.
+If you're going to be uploading music, you'll likely want
+`Libav's avconv <http://libav.org/avconv.html>`__
+installed and in your system path, along with at least libmp3lame.